CoreDNS

 This feature is an Enterprise feature.
 See our pricing plans or contact our sales team for more information.

 The embedded approach requires consideration of operational trade-offs.
-Troubleshooting might become more complex since DNS and sync functions share the same container and process space.
+Troubleshooting becomes more complex since DNS and sync functions share the same container and process space.
 Updates and restarts affect both DNS and sync capabilities simultaneously, though all CoreDNS features remain supported.

 Example